seandinwiddie/sdin.dev/resources/outreach_sequences.md

     I was reflecting on some common technical challenges in the mortgage industry - particularly around balancing regulatory compliance with process efficiency and customer experience.

-    One approach I've found valuable with clients is developing specialized automation components that can reduce manual document processing while maintaining rigorous compliance checks.
+    One approach I've found valuable is developing specialized automation components that can reduce manual document processing while maintaining rigorous compliance checks.
 This creates both operational efficiency and reduces compliance risk.

     With your perspective spanning both business leadership and technology strategy, you likely have unique insights into these challenges.
 Would a brief 15-minute call be helpful to discuss approaches that might enhance your platform's capabilities?
 No obligation.